Living

 Maintainers (commit access to the canonical repository, per DECISION-MAINTAINER):

-Maintainer describes a role, not an office.
-There is no clergy and no hierarchy.
-Successor and additional maintainers are encouraged; they join through the same public-PR process that amends the canonical corpus.
+Maintainer names a job, not an office.
+There is no clergy here and no hierarchy.
+Successor and additional maintainers are welcome, and they join through the same public-PR process that amends the canonical corpus.

-The authoritative public record of all changes is the source repository’s commit history.
+The public record of every change is the source repository’s commit history.

 Change process

-Changes to the canonical corpus happen by public pull request against the source repository.
-No membership, attestation, or sponsorship is required to propose a change — anyone may open a PR.
+The canonical corpus changes by public pull request against the source repository.
+No membership, attestation, or sponsorship is needed to propose a change.
+Anyone may open a PR.

 Discussion happens on the pull request itself, or on a linked issue.
-The commit history and the PR thread are the authoritative record.
-Mailing lists, chat rooms, and side channels may exist around the practice, but they do not amend the corpus; if a conversation leads somewhere doctrinally, it returns to the repository as a PR.
+The commit history and the PR thread are the record.
+Mailing lists, chat rooms, and side channels may grow up around the practice, but they do not amend the corpus.
+When a conversation arrives somewhere doctrinal, it comes back to the repository as a PR.

 Maintainers merge or decline.
-Declining is a normal outcome and need not be argued at length beyond what the PR thread already records.
+Declining is a normal outcome, and it needs no more argument than the PR thread already holds.

 Versioning

-Every canonical document carries a version, an amendment date, and a first-published date in its frontmatter, and each rendered canonical page exposes a link to its source file and to its revision history.
-The repository’s commit log is the version history — every change is dated, attributed, and traceable to the pull request that produced it.
+Every canonical document carries a version, an amendment date, and a first-published date in its frontmatter, and every rendered canonical page links to its source file and its revision history.
+The repository’s commit log is the version history.
+Every change is dated, attributed, and traceable to the pull request that produced it.
 There is no separate ledger.

-Living documents — including this page — carry a lastEditedAt and a contributor list, but no version number.
-They are versioned by the same commit history without numbered releases; the diff is the version, the timestamp is the date, the contributor list is the attribution.
+Living documents, including this page, carry a lastEditedAt date and a contributor list, but no version number.
+The same commit history versions them, without numbered releases.
+The diff is the version.
+The timestamp is the date.
+The contributor list is the attribution.

 The repository currently lives on GitHub.
-The choice of host is the kind of question that can be revisited; a future move would be transparent and recorded like every other change to the corpus.
+The choice of host can be revisited; if the corpus ever moves, the move will be transparent and recorded like every other change.

 What the Open Circuit is not